ow2-chameleon/everest/everest-ipojo/doc/Instances.md

 }
 ```

+Beware that if the created instance does not expose the *Architecture* service, the returned resource will be a [fake instance resource](Instances.md#fake-instance-resource-wtf "Fake instance resource!
+WTF?").

 ### How to reconfigure instances

 ### How to change instance state

 ### Fake instance resource!
 WTF?
+Fake instance resource are maybe the most bizarre thing you will encounter when using the everest iPOJO domain.
+The principle is quite simple : a fake instance resource represents something that exists, but that is not accessible by the everest iPOJO domain.

+Technically, iPOJO component instances usually expose an *Architecture* service, to introspect their state.
+The everest iPOJO domain uses this service to detect instance and represent them as resources.

+But sometimes, some instances don't provide this service... and everest cannot detect those instance.
+That should not be an issue: you just can't see any resource representing those instance.

+The point is that: *yes you can* create such instances, e.g. by [sending a CREATE request on a factory resource](Factories.md#how-to-create-instances "How to create instances").
+When such a case happens, instead of returning nothing, the everest iPOJO domain creates a snapshot of the instance that it just has created and return this resource.

+Fake instance resources are very limited, compared to real instance resource:
+- they only support **READ** operations.
+- they are **not observable**
+- once they are returned, they **cannot** be retrieved with a READ operation on their path.

+To identify if an instance resource is fake or not, just check the presence of the **"__isFake"** metadata.
+If it is set to *true*, then the resource is fake and only supports a reduced set of operations.

 ## Example